jstenhouse/docker_examples/bitcoin-address-playground/README.md

 ## Legacy Docker Links

-Using legacy docker links since I don't want to do the work for proper discovery.
+Using legacy docker links since I don't want to do the work for proper discovery and docker networks.

 ## Graphite